Case Study

 Impact on Stakeholders

-The zero-downtime launch with no support tickets exemplified a successful rollout that delivered clear benefits for learners, the business, and the team alike.
+The zero-issue relaunch with no support tickets exemplified a successful rollout that delivered clear benefits for learners, the business, and the team alike.

-• Reusable design system and Eleventy components for future expansion
+• For the Team: Improved design-to-development workflows with reusable design system and components for future expansion

 Awards & Recognition